Beginnings of the Conflict

 Joseph Smith remained in the drafty basement cell of Liberty Jail from November 1838 until April 16, 1839.
 Overcome for a time with despondency about what had occurred, he prayed fervently.
 Ultimately he obtained two revelations (Doctrine and Covenants 121 and 122) which brought consolation and counsel.
 The revelations told him that while he and the Saints had suffered because of their sins, God still accepted them and would help them be successful in the end.
 Joseph was also reminded of how much the Savior had suffered and was comforted in knowing that the Lord would bless him according to his righteousness.

 Joseph and his fellow inmates remained in jail and were repeatedly abused and mistreated.
 Their appeals for lawyers and even for the right to call witnesses on their behalf were denied.
-Finally, on April 16, 1839, as they were being led to Columbia, Missouri, the jailer permitted them to escape.
+Finally, on April 16, 1839, as they were being led to Columbia, Missouri, the jailer permitted them to escape, realizing they were innocent and would never get a fair trial.
 They rejoined their families on April 22, 1839, and on May 10 the Mormons moved to Commerce, Hancock County, Illinois, which they renamed Nauvoo.

 Expulsion of the Saints from Missouri